hoprnet/RPCh/README.md

 ### Production deployment

-- Checkout latest `main` branch and run `$ yarn changeset version`
-- Execute `$ yarn build` from the root folder
 - If you updated hoprd and want to rely on SDK's relay pathing update [Nodes compatibility Version](https://github.com/hoprnet/RPCh/blob/main/packages/sdk/src/node-pair.ts#L20)
-- Add changes and make a version commit
-- Tag all applications/packages that you updated and want to deploy
-- Ideally you have now one commit ahead of `origin/main` with all the tags.
-- Push it `$ git push origin main --tags`
-- After the correct tags for your application where built, follow deployment instructions further down

 ### RPC Server